boromir674/doer/python-doer/README.rst

 PYDOER - CLI Application
 =====================================

-PyDoer is a CLI application aiming to automate executing multiple command in different terminal consoles.
+PyDoer is a CLI application aiming to automate executing multiple commands in different terminal consoles.

 Featuring

+- Terminal Configuration as code
+- Design Menu and commands using json config
-- blah blah
+- Launch/Close commands
-- kai blah blah

 ========